 Following your passion is not anything we haven’t heard before.
 We are envious of people who know what their passion is and frustrated with ourselves for not having found ours.

 We are stuck, forever waiting for some clarity to give us meaning and direction as to what our purpose is so we can then get on with it.
 I’ve been in this place and it’s no fun.

 Can I just say that Elizabeth’s perspective is so refreshing.
-And bang on too.
 It’s all about living a life you’re curious about.
 No need to know the big picture.
 No need to have the clouds part as the sun beams down on the big AHA moment of clarity.
 Nope.

 All you need to do is what you’re already doing, or what you want to be doing if you just stop talking yourself out of it.
 Want to take a cooking class?
 Take it.
 Want to learn how to paint?
 Learn it.
 Want to escape and read a book about raising chickens?
 Read it.

 It doesn’t matter how big or small.
-It doesn’t matter whether it’s related to anything resembling your life right now.
+It doesn’t matter whether it resembles anything in your life right now.
 If it’s something that interests you, something you are curious about, do it.